An unbalanced bites can cause TMJ

 - A missing tooth or teeth can cause your other teeth to shift, changing your bite and causing it to become misaligned.

 - An accident or trauma to you jaw could be the cause of a misaligned bite.

 Get your balance back

-Using neuromuscular dentistry, Dr. Nancy Nehawandian of Top Down Dental in San Jose/Los Gatos will treat your TMJ disorder differently than a traditional dentist does.
+Using neuromuscular dentistry and neuromuscular orthodontics, Dr. Nancy Nehawandian of Top Down Dental in San Jose/Los Gatos will treat your TMJ disorder differently than a traditional dentist does.
 Traditional dentistry focuses on your bones, joints and teeth.

 Dr. Nancy Nehawandian digs deeper.
 Looking beyond your hard tissues, and even further than the obvious issues you may be experiencing with the muscles and nerves in your jaw face, head and neck, she’ll get to the root of your TMJ disorder by looking into the health of your posture, your muscular function and your range of motion.
 There’s a dynamic relationship between your bite, your jaw posture, and the healthy function of the rest of the muscles in your body.

 Get the whole picture at Top Down Dental

 To bring balance back to your bite, you need to look at the whole picture, not just your teeth.
 At Top Down Dental in San Jose/Los Gatos, Dr. Nancy Nehawandian uses restorative procedures such as crowns and bridges, and orthodontics only after she’s determined the correct posture for your jaw joint.
 Instead of treating your teeth and forcing your jaw to accommodate them, as traditional dentistry does, she restores your teeth in a way that brings your bite back into alignment.

 An unbalanced bite can lead to health, comfort and aging issues.
 Balance your bite and you’ll resolve your TMJ pain.
 The muscles and nerves of your jaw, face, head and neck will thank you.